-- if there are deficiencies you have to work on;
+- if there are deficiencies you must compensate;

 - which variant of the pre-master's programme is for you;

-- if you have to make the Academic Competences test.
+- if you have to take the Academic Competences test.

-Only students who have completed their bachelor degree in a related field at a Dutch institute of higher education are admitted to Leiden's premaster's programme in psychology.
+Only students who have completed their bachelor degree in a related field at a Dutch institute of higher education are eligible for admission to Leiden's pre-master's programme in psychology.